 What’s next

-- Lawmakers must address concerns over abortion funding as they consider the future of Obamacare subsidies before the December 31 deadline.
+• Lawmakers must address the future of enhanced Obamacare subsidies before the December 31 expiration deadline.

-- Rep. Jen Kiggans has introduced a bill to extend subsidies for one year, but it lacks pro-life protections, prompting criticism.
+• Rep. Jen Kiggans' bill (H.R.
+5145) to extend subsidies for one year lacks pro-life protections, prompting further debate.